 INRC offers a variety of leadership, professional development and civic engagement workshops.
 Read on for information about upcoming workshops, and links to previous sessions.

-INRC offered the following four live, virtual information and Q&A sessions in the Spring and Summer of 2022.
-Below are the topics; click the titles for links to view the workshops.
+INRC is offering several live, virtual information and Q&A sessions in the Spring and Summer of 2023.
+Below are the topics and descriptions; please check back as we add more!

 Click on the workshop title below to view a recording of previous workshops: